Do you plan on setting 2022 goals for yourself?

 These factors can have a huge impact on whether or not you are able to reach your goals.

-Today, I am going to talk about how to reach your goals in 2021.
+Today, I am going to talk about how to reach your goals this year.

 Goals are important in life because they can help you grow, give you motivation, learn new skills, improve yourself, and more.